zenml-io/zenml/docs/book/user-guide/llmops-guide/finetuning-llms/deploying-finetuned-models.md

 1. **Roll Your Own**: This approach involves setting up and managing your own infrastructure.
-While it offers the most control and customisation, it also requires significant expertise and resources to maintain.
+While it offers the most control and customisation, it also requires expertise and resources to maintain.
 For this, you'd usually create some kind of Docker-based service (a FastAPI endpoint, for example) and deploy this on your infrastructure, with you taking care of all of the steps along the way.